Welcome to the Sustainability Program's website!

 Did you know the City of Sarasota has committed to 100 percent renewable energy community wide by 2045 and for municipal operations by 2030?
 This commitment was part of the Sierra Club's Ready for 100 Campaign.
-Sarasota was the third City in Florida to commit and has not begun a planning process to evaluate strategies to reach this progressive goal.
-The next public meeting will be April 18 at 6:00pm at RL Taylor Community Complex.
+We have spent the last six months facilitating workshops to get input on strategy ideas to reach this new goal.
+We're excited to announce that a DRAFT report that summarizes the prioritized strategies, goals and data, and planning process to-date is ready for review!
+Please read this draft report and email any comments to email@example.com or provide feedback at the next public meeting on June 20 at 6:00pm at RL Taylor Community Complex.

 The City Commission officially adopted the Climate Adaptation Plan on January 16, 2018.
 This plan reflects over a year of work between city departments, HDR consultants, and the public and is an important milestone for Sarasota.
 Visit the Climate Change webpage for more information!

 We completed a city-wide and internal greenhouse gas inventory and results showed we, as a community, have decreased our carbon footprint 22% from 2003 to 2015.
 There are similar results for our internal, city operations greenhouse gas inventory.